vuethemes/breeze/README.md

   <br>
 </h1>

-<h4 align="center">Breeze is a practical Vue.js + Tailwind CSS landing page starter to show off an awesome saas, startup or business. ✨&nbsp; We made it easy to start taking action with organized directory structure and component driven development. </h4>
+<h4 align="center">Get your project off the ground fast using Breeze, a practical and flexible Vue and Tailwind CSS landing page theme.✨&nbsp; We made it easy to start taking action with organized directory structure and component driven development.
+Like what you see?
+Visit <a href="https://vuethemes.org"> our website</a> for a curated showcase of awesome community starters, boilerplates, templates as well as free and premium themes. </h4>

 <p align="center">
   <a href="https://img.shields.io/badge/">